 Sometimes a person's enrollment in the plan is retroactive.
 (This means that the first day of their enrollment has already passed.
 The enrollment date may even have occurred last year.)

-If you were retroactively enrolled in our plan and you paid out-of-pocket for any of your covered services or drugs after your enrollment date, you can ask us to pay you back for our share of the costs.
+If you were retroactively enrolled in our plan and you paid out-of-pocket for any of your covered services or drugs after your enrollment date, you can ask us to pay you back.
 You will need to submit paperwork such as receipts and bills for us to handle the reimbursement.